7 Tiny Habits That Improve Focus For Students with ADHD

 Focus or sustained attention is a valuable executive function skill that helps students:

-With a few minor tweaks to their mindset, environment, and even their clothes, your student can sustain their attention for longer periods of time on the things that matter most.
+With a few minor tweaks to their mindset, environment, and even their clothes, your student can sustain their attention for longer periods of time.

 Sustained attention is a skill that can be developed through intentional actions.